sourcey/libsourcey/README.md

 ## Contributing

-We welcome PRs, if you make any improvements please feel free to send them back upstream.
+We welcome PRs, if you make any improvements please feel free to float them back upstream.

 1. [Fork LibSourcey on Github](https://github.com/sourcey/libsourcey)
 2. Create your feature branch (`git checkout -b my-new-feature`)